Sushreesatarupa/Markdown/README.md

 ### Markdown

-Markdown is a free markup language with simple formatting syntax.
-Use it for creating webpages, documents or any text that needs to be transformed into other formats like HTML.

-Markdown is a lightweight markup language.
+- Markdown is a lightweight markup language.
 It allows you to style a digital text document using typical formatting techniques: for example, headings, emphasis, lists, images, and links.
-Markdown files are stored as .md or .markdown.
-Also, Markdown can be optionally converted into XHTML or HTML to display nicely in a browser.
+Markdown files have extensions .md or .markdown.
+Also, Markdown can also be converted into XHTML or HTML to display nicely in a browser.

-Some of the many uses of Markdown are readme files, writing messages in online discussion forums, creating rich text using a plain text editor, emails, and technical documentation.
+- Some of the many uses of Markdown are readme files, writing messages in online discussion forums, creating rich text using a plain text editor, emails, and technical documentation.
 Popular sites that use Markdown include GitHub, Trello, Reddit, SourceForge, and StackExchange, among many others.

-Writers can have as much control over the presentation of their information without resorting to full HTML tagging.
-At the same time, Markdown parsers also support dropping in blocks of HTML code that add to Markdown’s limited syntax, in case you want to achieve a more complex design
+- Writers can have as much control over the presentation of their information without resorting to complete HTML tagging.
+At the same time, Markdown parsers also support dropping in blocks of HTML code that add to Markdown’s limited syntax if you want to achieve a more complex design.

 ### Why use Markdown?
-It makes it easier for non-tech writers to produce documentation that can be collaborative and flexible at the same time.
+- It makes it easier for non-tech writers to produce documentation that can be collaborative and flexible at the same time.

-You don’t even have to be a developer to pick up the basics.
-The advantage of Markdown is that once you know how it works, it’s very easy to write.
-It’s intuitively easy to pick up because it’s based on email formatting conventions that many people have been exposed to already.
+- You don't even have to be a developer to pick up the basics.
+The advantage of Markdown is that it's straightforward to write once you know how it works.
+It's intuitively easy to pick up because it has a base of email formatting conventions that many people are exposed to already.

-You can also easily read Markdown in its raw state, unlike for example raw HTML, which is full of tags.
-The Markdown syntax flows perfectly with the rest of your writing, and it’s intuitively clear what the syntax means.
+- You can also easily read Markdown in its raw state, unlike, for example, plain HTML, which is full of tags.
+The Markdown syntax flows perfectly with the rest of your writing, and it's intuitively clear what the syntax means.

-Markdown is platform-independent, which means you can create Markdown files in any text editor.
-It’s useful across many different websites and applications.
+- Markdown is platform-independent, which means you can create Markdown files in any text editor.
+It's applicable across many different websites and applications.

-It’s a reusable skill.
+- It's a reusable skill.
 Markdown is versatile, so you learn it once, and you can use it for lots of different activities.
 You can use Markdown to take notes, create content for a website, or produce print-ready documents.

 # Basics of Markdown